tstockwell/TermSatNet/README.md

 ## [System C](https://github.com/tstockwell/TermSatNet/wiki/system-c)

-System C (for cofactors) is a system of propositional logic capable of performing deep inferences, similar to [Existential Graphs](https://en.wikipedia.org/wiki/Existential_graph) or the [Laws Of Form](https://en.wikipedia.org/wiki/Laws_of_Form).
+System C (for cofactors) is a system of propositional logic based on rewriting, similar to [Existential Graphs](https://en.wikipedia.org/wiki/Existential_graph) or the [Laws Of Form](https://en.wikipedia.org/wiki/Laws_of_Form).
 > But it's designed for machines instead of humans, and it's designed to produce shorter proofs.